 Read these articles for tips on reselling and flipping items:

 Writing is another great way that you can make money from home.

-I recently picked up freelance writing as a side hustle and have been able to make over $600/mo.
+I recently picked up freelance writing as a side hustle and have been able to make over $600/mo for writing services.
 This is just doing a few articles here and there for other blogs.

 There are tons of people who have made careers out of freelance writing.